subhradipmukherjee/i-weather-app/README.md

 this app is made with ionic 3
 Using a weather API the fetches current weather information along with forecast for next 3-4 days for any city in any country.
 For storage purpose ionic storage is used.

+You can download the apk on your mobile and install it